MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 ```

 ### -RetentionReport
-The RetentionReport switch specifies the action for the compliance search is to export a retention report.
+The RetentionReport switch specifies the action for the content search is to export a retention report.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter